evantilu/6998_Adv_DL_project/README.md

-# 6998 Adv DL Project
+# COMS6998 Advcanced Deep Learning Project
-- My personal project for COMS 6998 Advanced Deep Learning Project Course at Columbia University
+- My personal project for COMS 6998 Advanced Deep Learning Project Course at Columbia University.
+A novel attemp of turing housing price prediction problem into an image recognition problem and solve using CNNs
 - Professor: Peter N. Belhumeur
 - Final Grade: A+